 Drummer Dave Holland was absent from most of the Ram It Down recording sessions due to various health and personal issues, so much of the drumming heard on the album is actually an electronic drum machine.
 (The Ram It Down tour would also be Holland's last with the band.)

 "Johnny B. Goode"

-Ram It Down opens with the frenzied title track, kicking off with an epic Rob Halford scream that melts into a duel of squealing, high speed riffs between K.K.
+Ram It Down opens with the frenzied title track, kicking off with an epic Rob Halford scream that melts into a squealing, high speed guitar duel between K.K.
 Downing and Glenn Tipton.
 The song's speed-metal feel immediately lets listeners know that the Priest is in a leaner, meaner mindset.
 The sturdy anthem "Heavy Metal" is let down somewhat by its klutzy, Turbo-esque synthesized drums, but things turn around quickly with the catchy "Love Zone" and "Come And Get It."

 The bad-ass "Hard As Iron" closes out the album's first half and the epic "Blood Red Skies" hearkens back to classic Priest tracks like "The Sentinel" with its post-apocalyptic lyrical themes.
 "I'm A Rocker" is a punchy crowd sing-along song whose lyrics are pure cheddar ("I'm a rocker, ohhh, do as I feel as I say; I'm a rocker, ohhhh, and no one can take that away!") but the Priest give it enough class to make it work.